Welcome to the 2025 Chicago Bird Photography Contest!

 How it Works

-Beginning on February 15, all Chicagoan’s are invited to take pictures of wild birds, wherever they may be found in city limits.
+Beginning on March 15, all Chicagoan’s are invited to take pictures of wild birds, wherever they may be found in city limits.
 Any photo taken with any device is eligible for submission to the contest as long as it meets the guidelines listed further down this page.
-Once you have a photo that you like, you can submit it for judgement in the contest at any time between Feb 15 and August 1.
-There are five categories which you can submit your photo to and all participants are eligible to submit one photo for each category.
+Once you have a photo that you like, you can submit it for judgement in the contest at any time between March 15 and August 1.
+There are six categories which you can submit your photo to and all participants are eligible to submit one photo for each category.
 Because a lot can happen in five months, we encourage photographers to consider waiting a bit before submitting.

 To help you on your photography journey, several classes and photography hikes will be held through the spring and summer.
 These events are free, open to all, and designed to help hone your photography skills and help find birds to photograph!